 • Make sure that the folder has the original inherited attributes of the shared folder.

-• The company should now be visual and open to you.
+• The company should now be visible and open to you.

 Solution 6: Backup was restored across the company